kikoqiu/CR/CR.EN.md

 In this theoretical framework, we define the fundamental particles of the Standard Model as the minimum functional units for computation by the universe's "operating system."
 Each particle possesses a fixed type label L, an evolution time t, and a unique, non-spontaneously changing identity key K, denoted as A{L,t,K}.
 These attributes affect the particle's interaction with other particles, serving as core parameters for the computational rule F, such that Outcome = F(A, B, ..., R(τ)) directly affects A's internal attributes {L,t,K} and its external attributes.

 *   **3.1 Relativity of Particle Definition:** This definition is our simplification of the computational universe.
 Because the division between internal and external is relative, a particle (a relationship) is actually a collection of smaller internal relationships.
 However, to study this complex pattern in a layered manner, we give a label to a fundamental particle, which is to name the pattern it presents.
 Since a particle (pattern) is always at a forward-evolving point in time, we define this as t.
 Decay is the dissolution of the internal relationships of a particle (relational pattern), becoming several independent patterns and energy.
 This process is influenced by the temporal mechanism we discuss.
 *   **3.2 Definition of Particle Complexity:** Complexity is the definition of a particle's internal relationships, i.e., its mass.
-Its ultimate origin lies in topological structural complexity, with its value defined on the non-negative integers.
+Its ultimate origin lies in topological structural complexity, namely, the topological structure of the vortex as described in Appendix H, with its value defined on the non-negative integers.
 However, in the main body of our paper, we will continue to use SI units.

 #### **Axiom 4 (Principle of Relative Reality Definition)**
 The mathematical form of the physical laws of the universe must ensure that any division between a system's "internal reality" and "external reality" is self-consistent.
 This is a profound principle regarding "perspective invariance."
 It demands that, regardless of which state of motion we choose as the "internal" reference frame, the mathematical laws describing more complex states of motion from this frame must remain formally identical to the laws derived from the most fundamental state.